 To sniff out the generalist VARs, consultants, and managed service providers (MSPs) from the real experts in enterprise WiFi, be sure you have a good handle on what WiFi design best practices looks like:

-● The managed WiFi provider needs a way to ensure that your planned WiFi network will have proper RF capacity and coverage for your devices and applications -- Again this sounds simple but is very often skipped because of ignorance or laziness.
+- Proper RF capacity and coverage for your devices and applications -- Again this sounds simple but is very often skipped because of ignorance or laziness.

-● The managed WiFi provider must consider your environment and industry -- For example, a hospital has very different WiFi usage patterns and needs than a shopping mall.
+- Environment -- For example, a hospital has very different WiFi usage patterns and needs than a shopping mall.

-● The managed WiFi provider must account for your unique needs -- Yes, certain kinds of buildings, campuses, and industries have certain kinds of patterns.
+- Unique Business Goals -- Yes, certain kinds of buildings, campuses, and industries have certain kinds of patterns.
 But at the end of the day, every wireless network is different.
 Different goals, different challenges, and different expectations.
 All of these impact your WiFi budget.

-● The managed WiFi provider must invest in their team -- While there’s no substitute for the experience of installing hundreds of wireless networks, at the minimum be sure that the company you’re entrusting invests in manufacturer training and certification, wireless design software and certification, and wireless industry training and certification.
+- Who you work with -- While there’s no substitute for the experience of installing hundreds of wireless networks, at the minimum be sure that the company you’re entrusting invests in manufacturer training and certification, wireless design software and certification, and wireless industry training and certification.
 If you see a lack of third-party certifications, a lot of entry-level employees, or a team that’s mostly independent contractors, you’re jeopardizing the entire technology backbone that your company needs to achieve its goals.

-Budgeting for WiFi As A Service for Your New WiFi Network
+Budgeting for Your New WiFi Network

 You’ve learned about seven areas to make sure that your WiFi budget quote is comprehensive.
 You’ve been introduced to an additional handful of WiFi design process considerations that drive costs, to help you steer clear on unqualified wireless generalists that lack advanced, enterprise WFi expertise.